arthurgichuhi/shikaPrivacyPolicy/README.md

 Third-party involvement:

 AdMob may share some data with third-party ad networks to show more relevant ads.
-AdMob also complies with relevant data privacy laws and regulations.
-This section explains exactly what data AdMob collects and how it's used.
-You can find it here: https://developer.android.com/games/pgs/data-collection

 ### Cookies
 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.